Christina Minicucci: Background

-Christina A. Minicucci is a State Representative who represented the 14th Essex District in the Massachusetts House of Representatives.
-She represents the communities of Haverhill, Lawrence, Methuen, and North Andover.
-Minicucci serves on the House Committee on Steering, Policy and Scheduling, Joint Committee on Community Development and Small Businesses, Joint Committee on Municipalities and Regional Government, and the Joint Committee on Public Safety and Homeland Security.
+Christina A. Minicucci was a State Representative for the 14th Essex District in the Massachusetts House of Representatives from 2019 to 2023.
+While in office, she represented the communities of Haverhill, Lawrence, Methuen, and North Andover.
+Minicucci served on the House Committee on Steering, Policy and Scheduling, Joint Committee on Community Development and Small Businesses, Joint Committee on Municipalities and Regional Government, and the Joint Committee on Public Safety and Homeland Security.

 Politics

 Minicucci first ran for State Representative in 2018 upon the retirement of Diana DiZoglio.
 In the Democratic primary she defeated former Methuen city councilor Lisa Ferry, and in the general she beat Republican nominee Ryan Losco.
 In 2020, Minicucci won a second term with no opposition.

 Minicucci did not seek a third term in 2022, and left office in January 2023.

 Career

 In February 2023, after leaving office, Minicucci began work at MeVa Transit as their development director.

 Personal life

 Minicucci was born in Lawrence, Massachusetts to Louis Minicucci Jr. and Judy McCabe Minicucci.
 She married Eric Loth in 2002.
 She is a resident of North Andover and has three children named Fritz, Aidan, and Saoirse.